Benchmarking near-term quantum devices with the Variational Quantum Eigensolver and the Lipkin-Meshkov-Glick model: Discussion

 \section{Discussion}

 By utilizing the product nature of the EGO~(\ref{ego}) we have constructed two $\mathcal{O}(N)$-gate quantum circuit analogues that function as variational ansatzes for the trigonometric LMG model of $N$ particles.
 Both circuits are described by Equation~(\ref{logego}) while the logarithmic-depth version is also shown in Figure~(\ref{linfig}).
 In the case of the linear-depth version, the input angles are described by Equation~(\ref{linearangles}).
 Low qubit count, depth, gate count and parallelization makes the circuits well-suited for NISQ devices.
 The circuits will work for hyperbolic or rational cases of the LMG such that $E_\ell\in\mathbb{R}\text{ }\forall\text{ }1\leq \ell\leq M$, of which there are at least three cases: $N=1,2,3$.
 No single phase transition distinguishes trigonometric cases with purely real spectral parameters from those with complex ones \cite{LermaH.:2013cla}.
 For $M\geq 3$ the Bethe equations~(\ref{beqs}) are quintic and lack analytic solutions but $E_\ell$ can be solved numerically.
-The circuits we describe are also able to create arbitrary real superpositions of LMG eigenstates for a given $M,\nu_a,\nu_b$ as the circuit's output vector parameterizes the unit $M$-sphere.

-As an exactly-solvable model, the LMG model can be used to validate the Variational Quantum Eigensolver.
+As an exactly-solvable model, the LMG model can be used to evaluate near-term quantum devices.
 By comparing results obtained from exact solutions to NISQ-device simulations the LMG model can function as a benchmark, just as it did for classical calculations \cite{LIPKIN1965188}.

 These circuits will function as a variational ansatz for any linear-support, real-eigenstate model.
 The greater family of bosonic Gaudin models would be fertile ground for further investigations~\cite{LermaH.:2013cla}.
+The circuits we describe are also able to create arbitrary real superpositions of LMG eigenstates for a given $M,\nu_a,\nu_b$ as the circuit's output vector parameterizes the unit $M$-sphere.